microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 2 - Basic Styling/User Story 1 - Add Basic Styling to the Web App.md

 In order to complete this user story you will need to complete the following tasks:

 ### Open Visual Studio Code
 Open Visual Studio Code (either locally in the project directory that you setup or through your Codespace).
-Visual Studio Code should have your completed solution from the end of Sprint 1 or if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-02%20-%20Web%20Application/src/app-s02-f01-us03/) by copying it over to your into your local directory or Codespace.
+Visual Studio Code should have your completed solution from the end of Sprint 1 or if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-02%20-%20Web%20Application/src/app-s02-f01-us03/) by copying it over into your local directory or Codespace.

 ### Updating the Web Application Frontend